Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/configuring-using-s3-api.md

 <a id="writing-reading-objects"></a>
 ## Step 6: Test Writing and Reading S3 Objects

 1. To test writing data to your Qumulo cluster, perform a `PutObject` S3 API action by using the `aws s3api put-object` command.
+Specify the S3 bucket name, the object key, and the object data.
 For example:

    ```bash
    $ aws s3api put-object \